How to Test Ad Creatives for iOS Games Post IDFA

 Test one thing at a time

-Since you don’t have all the data you need to make wholesale changes, test one thing at a time as you try to understand what catches your users' attention.
+Since you don't have all the data you need to make wholesale changes, test one thing simultaneously as you try to understand what catches your users' attention.
 You can start by testing the ad copy.
-Create several ad copies and let each one of them run for a while as your track their performance.
+Create several ad copies and let each run for a while as you track their performance.
 Next, move to the ad creatives and colors.
 Experiment with different color combinations and creatives and track the performance of each set.
-Lastly, design different CTAs and let them run for a while as you have done with the other ad elements.
+Lastly, design different CTAs and let them run for a while, as you have done with the other ad elements.

 When you finish testing all the elements, identify all the best-performing bits and create your ad.

 Define the key metrics that will tell you if a creative is suitable for your ad campaigns.
 Don't track all the metrics you can think of.
 Instead, focus on the KPIs that matter such as click-through rate, install rate, and conversion rate.
 Set benchmarks for these KPIs to help you track the progress of your performance goals.

 Rely on clear and ICP specific messaging